-81. The purpose of the audit of the safety by design concept of the ADS is to demonstrate that hazards and risks relevant to the ADS have been identified by the manufacturer and a consistent safety-by-design concept has been put in place to mitigate these risks.
-In addition, it should demonstrate that the risk assessment and the design have been validated by the manufacturer through testing that demonstrates, before the vehicle is placed on the market that it meets the relevant safety requirements and, in particular, is free of unreasonable safety risks to the broader transport ecosystem, especially the driver, passengers and other road users.
+81. The purpose of the audit of the safety by design concept of the ADS is to demonstrate that hazards and risks relevant to the ADS have been identified by the manufacturer and a consistent safety-by-design concept has been implemented to mitigate these risks.
+In addition, it should demonstrate that the risk assessment and the design have been validated by the manufacturer through testing.
+This should demonstrate that, before the vehicle is placed on the market, it meets the relevant safety requirements.
+This means it is free of unreasonable safety risks to the broader transport ecosystem and in particular to the driver, passengers and other road users.